mohae/firkin/README.md

     q := NewCircularQ(size)

 For bounded queues, if the current queue length is equal to its capacity and there is an item to enqueue, the queue is checked to see if any elements have been dequeued.
 If there is space at the beginning of the queue, all items are shifted forward, making room for the new item.
 If the queue is full, an error is returned.

+Bounded queues can be resized using the `Resize(size)` method.
+Bounded queues do not automatically resize.
+Resize operations allow the queue to grow or shrink.
+For a buffer to successfully shrink, there most be less items left in the buffer than the new buffer size.
+During resize operations, any items in the buffer will be copied to a tmp buffer and then recopied to the resized queue.

 ### Unbounded queue
 The design goals of this queue were: